Abaco-Systems/axis-takyon/README.md

 Before running any examples, the Takyon core libraries must be built.

 ### Linux
-*Tested on Ubuntu 16.04, 18.04 64-bit Intel using gcc, but should work on most other Linux flavors and chip architectures.*
+*Tested on CentOS 8.2, Ubuntu 16.04, 18.04 64-bit Intel using gcc, but should work on most other Linux flavors and chip architectures.*
 ```
 > cd Takyon/API/builds/linux
 > make                  # No CUDA integration